Appointments

 You will be offered the next routine appointment bookable with a particular doctor, if you feel this is too long to wait you will be offered an appointment with his/her team members.
 The current teams are:

-o Dr Kekwick, Dr Mason, Dr Kerin, Dr Robinson, Dr Wood
+o Dr Mason, Dr Kerin, Dr Robinson, Dr Wood, Dr Barwise

-o Dr Richardson, Dr Jenner, Dr Harris, Dr Black, Dr Greenwood, Dr Dixon
+o Dr Harris, Dr Black, Dr Greenwood, Dr Meka, Dr Zaki

-o Dr, Crowley, Dr Rowbury , Dr Matthews, Dr Tat, Dr Bennett
+o Dr, Crowley, Dr Rowbury, Dr Tat, Dr Orr, Dr Peyton-Jones, Dr Saleem

 On registration you will be allocated a named doctor who will be responsible for your overall care.
 If you wish to know which doctor that is, then please contact the Practice.
 Reasonable efforts will be made to accommodate requests from patients who wish to be registered with a preferred doctor but please note that, as most of the doctors work part time, this may not be possible.
 Booking appointments in advance increases the possibility of seeing your preferred doctor.